top of page

 2. Determination of Useful Life: Companies must justify the useful life assigned to each intangible asset.
 This involves an analysis of the asset's expected period of economic benefit, which can be subject to scrutiny by tax authorities.

-Calculating Tax Amortization
+Calculating Tax Amortisation

 2. Estimating Its Useful Life: The expected duration over which the asset will generate economic benefits for the business.